Lilita1/Lilita1/README.md

 - 👋 Hi, I’m @Lilita1
-- 👀 I’m interested in hiag education
+- 👀 I’m interested in high education
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning all
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all
-- 📫 How to reach me ...
+- 📫 How to reach me @silvlilianferro

 <!---
 Lilita1/Lilita1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.